CS3733-C23-Team-B/CS3733-C23-Team-B-Prototype-1/README.md

 ## PathFinding
-<li>integration into front end user interface (in the Pathfinding page of the application)
+<li>Integration into front end user interface (in the Pathfinding page of the application)
 <li>Finds a path between two given locations in the hospital
 <li>Returns the shortest path found as an easy-to-follow string representation
 <li>Locations are represented by their Unique ID